Code-Institute-Submissions/ssreelakshmi88-Natare-swim-club-PP_1-Resubmission/README.md

 **Acknowledgements**

 - A continuous and supportive feedback from the mentor.
-- Suportive feedback from my friend.
+- Supportive feedback from my friend.
 - Tutor support at Code Institute.